Avatar

 What it is

 This feature was added in C++17.
 What does it mean for us?
-We can initialize a variable inside if statement, and perform the actual conditional check after initialization.
+We can initialize a variable inside an if statement, and perform the actual conditional check after initialization.

 Statement Equivalent Iterations